Doug-AWS/code-examples/dotnet/cdk/MyAmplifyApp/README.md

-# Create a Cognito user pool
+# Welcome to your CDK C# project!

-This project creates a Cognito user pool in C# using the CDK.
+This is a blank project for C# development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.